bhuwanaryal19/nepali_digit_recognizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Contribution Giudeline
+If you like to contribute to this project, then here are some directions:
+1. Approach this project as a active learning i.e get feedbacks for predictions and store predicted data along with labels and retrain with new data at certain interval.
+I believe this helps to improve the accuracy as in this case train, valid data are of different distributions than real data.
+2. You can convert model into tflite model and make android app.
+3. You can collect test data that will be representive of actual data and tune hyperparameters.
+4. As our original data contains mislabels detedect those and label them correctly.

+If you have any other suggestions or would like to collabrate in this project or any other, then connect me in [linkedin](https://www.linkedin.com/in/bhuwan-aryal888/).
 ## Credits

 * [Prajwal Rai](http://prajjwalrai.com.np/) for frontend design.